 100 Mbps = 12 500 000 bytes per second

 Therefore transferring 1TB over a 100 Mbps connection would take approximately 24 hours.

 Obviously, Case 2 is a much better option.
 Make sure to pay attention to the units and suffixes involved when discussing bandwidth.
 Hearing ‘ten megs per second’ can be very misleading because it doesn’t tell you whether or not it’s bits or bytes of data.
 Remember that 1 Byte = 8 bits, so a transfer rate of 10 Mbps is equivalent to 1.25 MBps, where capital B represents bytes and lowercase b represents bits.

 By increasing your bandwidth, you decrease the time it takes to back up your data.
-Think of it as if you needed to empty a swimming pool; Would you rather empty it with an industrial hose, or a drinking straw?
+Think of it as if you needed to empty a swimming pool; Would you rather drain it with an industrial hose or a drinking straw?